railsyard/ry-filemanager/README.md

 The ry-filemanager extends the Railsyard CMS with a file manager.
 This gem is based on saphira, which is a file manager written in rails.

-IMPORTANT!
-The admin panel of the file manager is not secured yet, this gem is under development!!!

 Features
 --------
 * Create folders